Asharp97/Quizly/README.md

 # Quizly

-Quizly is a modern, full-stack quiz platform built with Nuxt 3, Supabase, and Pinia.
+Quizly is a modern, full-stack quiz platform built with Nuxt 3, Pinia, and a custom GraphQL backend.
 It allows users to create, manage, and participate in quizzes with real-time analytics and AI-powered features.

 ## Features

 - **Quiz Creation & Management**: Create quizzes with multiple question types (MCQ, True/False, Open-Ended).
-- **User Authentication**: Secure login and session management using Supabase.
+- **User Authentication**: Secure login and session management.
 - **Participant Tracking**: Track quiz participants, their scores, and time spent.
 - **Real-Time Analytics**: Visualize quiz analytics with ECharts.
 - **AI Integration**: Leverage AI for document processing and quiz generation (via OpenAI and Unstructured APIs).